beele/HomebridgeLgSmartThinqAirco/README.md

 The `deviceId` field is the device id for you cooler, optional, only provide this if you have more than one AC unit! instructions below how to obtain it!
 The `country` field is the 2 letter country code (XX) of the chosen country of your LG SmartThinq account.
 The `language` field is the 4 letter language code (xx-XX) of the chosen language of your LG SmartThinq account.
+The `model` field is the model of the AC unit being used.
+This value is used to show in the information section.
 The `maxCoolingTemp` field is the maximum settable temperature when in COOLING mode.
 The `minCoolingTemp` field is the minimum settable temperature when in COOLING mode.
 The `maxHeatingTemp` field is the maximum settable temperature when in HEATING mode.